Samuel Kwesi Oppong

-Samuel Kwesi Oppong (Died 3 December 2001) popularly known in the theatre industry and among fans as "S.K.
-Oppong" was a Ghanaian ace actor, musician and storyteller.
+Samuel Kwesi Oppong (Died 3 December 2001) popularly known in the theatre industry and among fans as (S.K.
+Oppong) was a Ghanaian ace actor, musician and storyteller.
 Oppong maintained his trademark sideburns which set him apart from his fellow actors.
-Aside acting, he was also an accomplished guitarist and band leader and had been in the music business since the 1950s.
+Aside from acting, he was also an accomplished guitarist and band leader and had been in the music business since the 1950s.
 He composed, sang and recorded several hi-life songs during his time as a professional musician.
 He founded the SK Oppong Guitar Band which toured the country and played at some of the most famous venues.
 The group found modest success on Ghana's music scene from around 1959 with hi-life songs like "Obaa Kunadu", "Akwankwaa Hiani", "Kyere Me Ade a Meye", among others.

-Music and Concert Party
+Music and concert party

 SK Oppong was already a well known musician prior to finding fame on Osofo Dadzie.
 He founded the "SK Oppong Guitar Band" around the 1950s, composed of several accomplished musicians in the postcolonial era when "burger highlife" was beginning to gain popularity in Ghana.
 The band recorded and performed several local songs which were well received by the Ghanaian public.
 During the heyday of touring live bands and concert party theatre in the 80s and 90s, Oppong founded "S. K. Oppong Drama Group" which toured with Nana Kwame Ampadu's African Brothers Band to provide the comic and drama elements of the band's live shows.
 Oppong found fame playing female roles in concert party, a stage production which combine drama and storytelling in a form of pantomime.
 The "S. K. Oppong Drama Group" subsequently changed its name to Osofo Dadzie Drama Group" when it became the resident drama group on Ghana's only television station at the time - GTV.